olonok69/bull_sales/README.md

 # bull_sales
 Quantile Regression and Synthetic Minority Over-Sampling Technique for Regression with Gaussian Noise

 This application use SMOGN technique to do oversampling in a regression problem.
 We use two predictors to predict sales values.
-Log transformation and Standardization is applied before training process, and we use two predictors a Xg-boost Regressor and a Neural Network with a quantile loss function
+Log transformation and Standardization is applied before training process, and we use Xg-boost Regressor and a Neural Network with a quantile loss function

 For Reference: